-Tasmanian tiger is the long extinct animal from the world is well known as Thylacine.
-The extinction of the species takes place in 1930s due to these lots of mysteries surrounds around this species.
+Tasmanian tiger is the long-extinct animal from the world is well known as Thylacine.
+The extinction of the species takes place in the 1930s due to these lots of mysteries surrounds around this species.
 The feeding, social behaviors of the species are poorly understood.
-Recently, findings such as their high intelligence ability, organized hunting capacities are against the long established knowledge about them.
+Recently, findings such as their high intelligence, organized hunting capacities are against the long-established knowledge about them.

-The fully mature Tasmanian tiger use to weight around 30 kilogram.
+The fully mature Tasmanian tiger use to weight around 30 kilograms.

 2. Life expectancy

 The life expectancy for the Tasmanian tiger was found to be 7 to 9 years under wild condition.
-Captive Tasmanian tiger in the zoo use to live longer then wild varieties.
+Captive Tasmanian tiger in the zoo uses to live longer than wild varieties.

 Tasmanian tiger is native to Mainland Australia, Tasmania, and New Guinea.

-Diet of the Tasmanian tiger is believed to be the organism thrives around their habitat.
+Diet of the Tasmanian tiger is believed to be the organism thrives in their habitat.
 Emu, Kangaroos, small animals, etc. are believed to be the prime source of their diet.

 5. Cause of extinction

-Like other carnivorous mammals they are believe to be hunt during the night and remains active during dusk and dawn also known as crepuscular hunter.
+Like other carnivorous mammals, they are believed to be hunt during the night and remains active during dusk and dawn and are the crepuscular hunter.

-Sporadic evidence indicates the prime habitat of the Tasmanian tiger to be grasslands, Eucalyptus forest, wetland, etc. similar to that of Tasmanian devil.
-The home range varies up to 40 to 80 kilometer square (1).
+Sporadic evidence indicates the prime habitat of the Tasmanian tiger to be grasslands, Eucalyptus forest, wetland, etc. similar to that of the Tasmanian devil.
+The home range varies up to 40 to 80-kilometer square (1).